BreakellrZ/e-commerce/README.md

 ### **9.4.
 Setting up AWS** ###
 [AWS](https://aws.amazon.com) is used to store the media and static files online for Paradise Pending.
 Please follow the below:

-1. Setup AWS Account and Login with your new account.
+1. Sign up and Login with your account.
-2. Create a new S3 Bucket then name it to match your Heroku App name (paradise-pending-e-commerce) Choose the region closest to you.
+2. Create a S3 Bucket then name it to match your Heroku App name (paradise-pending-e-commerce) Choose the region closest to you Europe for me.
-3. ACLS need to be enabled.
+3. Enable ACLS.
-4. Bucket owner preferred needs to be ticked.
+4. Tick bucket owner preferred.
-5. In the ‘block public access settings for this bucket’ section, untick ‘block all public access’ and tick the box to acknowledge that this will make the bucket and its contents public.
+5. In the ‘block public access settings for this bucket’ section, untick ‘block all public access’ and tick the box to acknowledge that this ill make the bucket and its contents public.
-6. At the bottom of the page, click ‘create bucket’.
+6. Click 'create bucket'
 7. Navigate to the newly created bucket and then its properties tab.

-8. Navigate to the static web hosting section and click edit.
+8. Go to the static web hosting section and click 'edit'.

 9. In the static webhosting section select ‘enable’ and set the following: